 Welcome to Port Everglades Where Security Is Everyone’s Business

-- Visitors shall be authorized access only to the area specific to their port business.
+- Cruise Guests have access to the cruise area and/or Convention Center only.
 Unauthorized roaming through the Port is prohibited.

-- At all checkpoints, visitors will receive a placard to be placed on the driver’s side of the dashboard – unobstructed and visible – for inspection.
+- Cruise guests arriving by personal car will receive a placard to be placed on the rearview mirror or on the driver's side dashboard - unobstructed and visible - for inspection.

 - Do not leave vehicles unattended in "No Parking" zones, fire lanes or passenger drop-off areas.

 - While on Port Everglades property, all persons are subject to local, state and federal regulations.

 Report any suspicious activity to Broward Sheriff's Office at Port Everglades 954-765-4511.